 Discounts are given for empty and other properties, in respect of students, disabled people, single occupiers and those in receipt of support under the Local Council Tax Support Scheme.
 Since 2004/05 the Authority has implemented the provisions of the Local Government Act 2003 and exercised its discretionary powers to reduce or eliminate discounts on certain empty properties and second homes.
+Further reforms in the Local Government Finance Act 2012 gave the Authority new flexibilities to vary council tax on second homes and empty dwellings, and to apply a premium on empty properties.

-7. Balances
+6. Balances

-The balance on the Collection Fund largely represents a surplus from the Council Tax transactions.
-The surplus is shared with the Norfolk County Council and the Office of the Police & Crime Commissioner for Norfolk in proportion to the respective demands and precepts.
-There is small deficit on the Business Rate transactions resulting from minor changes for the year against initial estimates.
-The total balance is attributed as follows:
+The balance on the Collection Fund represents a surplus from Council Tax and a deficit from Business Rate transactions.
+The Council Tax surplus is shared between Norfolk County Council, the Office of the Police & Crime Commissioner for Norfolk and North Norfolk District Council in proportion to their respective precepts.